TylerWisniewski/tylerwisniewski.github.io/cev.md

 ![Chassis Surface Model](images/portfolio/cev/aero.jpg)
 *Chassis Surface Model for UC24*

-As Chassis Lead, I directed the manufacturing of the Monocoque and Aerodynamic Chassis components for the UC24 vehicle.
-I also led the Aerodynamic and Structural Design of the UC25 Chassis.
+As Chassis Lead, I ran manufacturing for the UC24 vehicle and led the design for the UC25.

-We designed the UC24 Model in Autodesk Inventor.
-For the UC25, I transitioned the team to Autodesk Alias.
-This automotive-grade software significantly improved our surface modeling capabilities.
-I utilized an iterative design process and analyzed aerodynamic performance with Ansys Fluent CFD  to reduce drag by 6%.
-I optimized the component geometry to improve manufacturability and accommodate autonomous sensor integration.
-We validated the structural integrity using Ansys ACP and Mechanical.
+For the UC25, I moved the team to Autodesk Alias for better surface modeling.
+I used an iterative design process and analyzed aerodynamic performance with Ansys Fluent CFD  to reduce drag by 6%.
+I also optimized the geometry to make the parts easier to manufacture and created specific mounting surfaces for our autonomous sensors.
+We validated the structure using Ansys ACP and Mechanical.

 ![UC24 Chassis Assembly](images/portfolio/cev/chassis.jpg)
 *UC24 Chassis Assembly*

-Dr. Bhaskaran integrated my CFD workflow into the MAE 5230 curriculum.
-He used a simplified version of my UC25 design process as a teaching case study for the Intermediate Fluid Dynamics course.
+My CFD workflow proved robust enough that Dr. Bhaskaran integrated it into the university curriculum.
+He used a simplified version of my UC25 design process as a teaching case for the MAE 5230 Intermediate Fluid Dynamics course.

 ![UC25 CFD Analysis: Pressure Contours](images/portfolio/cev/pressure.png)
 *UC25 CFD Analysis: Pressure Contours*